Organs Are Composed Of Multiple Tissue Types

 • Epicardium: The outer layer of the heart, composed of epithelial tissue and connective tissue.
 This layer protects the heart and contains coronary blood vessels, which supply the heart muscle with oxygen and nutrients.

 The heart also contains nervous tissue in the form of the cardiac conduction system, which regulates the heart rate and rhythm.
-The precise and coordinated contraction of the heart, essential for life, is a testament to the intricate interplay of these different tissue types.
+The precise and coordinated contraction of the heart, essential for life, is a testament to the complex interplay of these different tissue types.

 3. The Lungs: